 The wind got up during the night and it was still there to greet us this morning, we can't grumble though as it was forecast, and due to peak this afternoon in the Puerto de Santa Maria area at 50mph.

 We enjoyed another hot shower using as much water as we pleased, what a luxury.Then it was breakfast followed by preparing the vehicle for the journey to Seville.
-I had decided to go with The Chef's desire to park close to town at a bumhole of a car park rather than at a Marina complex about six miles away but with a good bus service.
+I had decided to go with The Chef's desire to park close to the city at a bumhole of a car park rather than at a Marina complex about six miles away but with a good bus service.
 The reason being that said bumhole had vehicle workshops of sorts on site and I thought we may be able to get the battery charging defect sorted out.

 We were delayed getting away by fellow motorhomers who are just so slow at dumping their waste and taking on fresh water, for some it seems to be the highlight of their day, something they wish to savour.
 When we drive over the grey water drain, it's cap off, valve open and away it goes, while that's going on its fresh water in to the tank at the front.
 If I do need to empty the loo then that gets done after I touch the fresh water pipe.
 We can be done and away in just a few minutes.

 I had identified a large Carrefour superstore on the edge of town thanks to Google Maps, but unsurprisingly the satnav didn't recognise the name of the road.
 Off we went, hoping to see that store, or another on the way out of town.
 Luckily we spotted it from the motorway and dived off a slip-road to reach to it.
 Suitably restocked we had a bit of hassle picking up the motorway again, but never mind.